Truckers (1992 TV series)

 Truckers is a British stop motion animated series, an adaptation of the first book of Terry Pratchett's The Nome Trilogy, produced in the United Kingdom by Cosgrove Hall Productions for TV, then released on VHS, though edited together into a feature-length film.
 The series consisted of 13 ten-minute episodes.

-The series is loosely based on the concept of ancient astronauts.
-Two different groups of Nomes living on the planet Earth meet and they have different cultures.
-But one Nome finds out that all Nomes are descendants of extraterrestrial explorers who crash-landed on Earth thousands of years ago.
-He uses the help of a sentient computer to evacuate the other group of Nomes from their doomed home.

 Plot

-Masklin the Nome and his companions flee their unsustainable motorway-verge home and discover an alien race of tiny Humans known as Nomes living in a department store scheduled for demolition.
-Things are complicated by the store Nomes' religion, which states 'The Store' consists of the entire universe, and denies the existence of the 'outside'.
+A group of 'outside' Nomes led by Masklin flee their unsustainable hedgerow home managing to get inside a traditional old style department store where they meet a group of 'inside' Nomes.
+The building is scheduled for demolition.
+Masklin tells the inside Nomes this but the store Nomes' religion states that 'The Store' consists of the entire universe, and denies the existence of the 'outside'.

-Masklin discovers from a mysterious object simply called 'The Thing' that all Nomes are descended from extraterrestrial explorers who crashed on Earth thousands of years ago.
-The Thing, actually a sentient computer from the original Nome starship, helps Masklin plan the escape from the doomed store.
-Through skill, courage and sheer good luck, Masklin and his friends manage to successfully evacuate the store Nomes before their home is destroyed.
+With the help of the Outsiders heirloom, a powerful sentient computer called The Thing, Masklin formulates a plan to escape the doomed store.
+Through skill, courage and sheer good luck, Masklin and his friends manage to evacuate the store Nomes before their home is destroyed.